Palestinian Authority Financing of Terrorism

 Despite the economic hardship, the PA distributed approximately $148 million to prisoners in 2019, a 3% increase from 2018.
 The overall expenditures of the PA ministry for prisoners and released prisoners amounted to approximately $173 million (Yossi Kuperwasser, “If the PA Lacks Funds to Combat the Coronavirus, It Should Stop Paying Salaries to Terrorists,” JCPA, March 27, 2020).

-According to the Director of the Commission of Prisoners and Released Prisoners’ Affairs, Qadri Abu Bakr, a prisoner can receive a prisoner’s salary after their release and do nothing.
+According to the Director of the Commission of Prisoners and Released Prisoners’ Affairs, Qadri Abu Bakr, a prisoner can receive a salary after release and do nothing.
 He said, “We have 7,000-8,000 released prisoners who are receiving a salary like this.”

 Though idle, they still qualify for benefits.
 “Every prisoner who is released after a year is eligible to study at university and also carpentry, metalworking, and the like,” said Abu Bakr.
 “Any profession that we can cover for him.
 We are also covering dental treatment up to 5,000 [Israeli] shekels.
 We cover implants.”